 What I mean by this is just the same as we discussed above, create an evergreen page that can be used year after year, but not just for holiday itself.

 Some of the best pages to create are those that you would least expect.
-Again head over to your competition and see seasonal pages they have.
+Head over to your competition and see seasonal pages they have.

 These are usually generic terms such as: “Best gifts for Moms” , “Best gifts for Brothers” and so on.
 As you can imagine from a little bit of research or even from your own personal experiences, a generic phrase like this is what a whole lot of people will be entering in to their search engines.